-For developers that are willing to release the source code to their applications, Sencha provides an open source licensing option for these frameworks.
-To use this license, you must follow the terms of the GPL v3; see highlights below.
+For developers that are willing to release the source code to their applications, Sencha provides an open source licensing option for Ext JS.
+To use the latest version of this license, you must follow the terms of the GPL v3.0; see highlights below.

-You can elect to use the GPL v3 license without paying a fee, provided you comply with GPLv3 license terms.
+You can elect to use the GPL v7 license without paying a fee, provided you comply with GPLv3 license terms.

 - If you create software that uses GPL, you must license that software under GPL v3 (see GPL FAQ), and